Jerauld R. Gentry: Military career

-Gentry was the project pilot on a series of F-4E spin susceptibility and prevention tests with Burt Rutan as project engineer.
+Gentry was the project pilot on a series of F-4E spin susceptibility and prevention tests with Burt Rutan as a project engineer.
 The spin test program culminated in a report and a training film, Unload for Control, that was presented to F-4 aircrews.

 Lifting body test pilot

-Gentry's most notable contributions to flight test occurred when he was assigned to the lifting body research program in 1965.
+Gentry's most notable contributions to flight tests occurred when he was assigned to the lifting body research program in 1965.
 The lifting body program, operated jointly by the National Aeronautics and Space Administration (NASA) and the Air Force, performed the initial manned tests to evaluate the feasibility of landing a wingless spacecraft on a pre-determined runway.
 Gentry was the eighth pilot assigned to the lifting body program and made his first air-towed flight in the NASA M2-F1 on July 16, 1965.
 He transitioned to the heavyweight Northrop M2-F2 lifting body which he first flew on October 12, 1966, in an unpowered mission air-dropped from a B-52 Stratofortress.
 By May 1967, he had made five unpowered flights in the M2-F2 to define the vehicle's aerodynamic characteristics in preparation for upcoming rocket-powered supersonic flights.
 M2-F2 testing ended prematurely when the vehicle crashed on May 10, 1967, severely injuring fellow lifting body test pilot, Bruce Peterson.

 Gentry transitioned to another heavyweight lifting body, the Northrop HL-10, and made the second flight of this vehicle on March 15, 1968.
 The HL-10 had just returned to flying status after nearly sixteen months of modifications to correct handling deficiencies.
 Gentry confirmed that the modifications were successful and reestablished confidence in the HL-10.
 On October 23, 1968, Gentry attempted the first powered flight in the HL-10.
 However, the rocket engine failed shortly after launch resulting in an emergency landing on Rosamond Dry Lake.